Get to know the Dancearts Staff

 Marie, Owner/Director of Dancearts, graduated Stephens College with a B.F.A. in Dance.
 She was a member of the Stephens College dance faculty for 8 years and toured with the "Mid-America" and "Harriette Ann Gray" Dance Companies.
 She returned to Columbia in the early 80's to begin teaching at Dancearts.
 She became part owner in the early 90's and became the main owner in 2000 along with her co-owners Maggie Dethrow and Marisa Robertson.
 She teaches primarily tap and jazz at Dancearts and choreographs award winning numbers for the competition team.
 Her incredible tap teaching skills has earned her the title of the "Tap Queen!"

-Maggie Dethrow - Modern, Jazz & East Indian Instructor & Co-Owner
+Maggie Dethrow - Co-Owner, Modern, Jazz & Tap Instructor

 Maggie graduated Stephens College with a B.F.A. in Dance.
 She has been a member of the dance faculty at Stephens College for 12 years.
 She has taught and performed at Perry-Mansfield in Colorado and has taught for Stephens Theatre Institute for many years.
 Maggie has been a teacher for over 20 years and is currently teaching modern for the Stephens College Dance Department and continues to teach all the modern classes at Dancearts.

-Marisa Shoemaker - Hip Hop & Jazz Instructor, Co-Owner
+Marisa Shoemaker - Co-Owner, Hip Hop & Jazz Instructor

 Marisa has danced since the age of 5 and competed for 12 years with the Dancearts Competition Team.
 She has taught various styles of dance at Dancearts for over 10 years.
 She was awarded a summer internship at Broadway Dance Center in NYC and the Performing Arts Center in LA.
 Marisa has been acknowledged for her innovative and polished choreography as well as her teaching ability.